pagopa-archive/io-infrastructure-post-config/README.md

 ## Deploy Azure Storage PersistentVolumeClaim (PVCs) for IO services

-PVCs for IO services are defined outside the helm-charts to avoid their deletion, while a chart gets removed for maintenance.
+PVCs for IO services are defined outside the helm-charts to avoid their deletion, while a chart gets removed for maintenance, or simply for human errors.
-PVCs definitions can be found in the *storage* folder, located in the *kubernetes* directory.
-Each PVC should be created before installing the corresponding chart.
+PVC definitions can be found in the *storage* folder.
+Each PVC is prefixed with the name of the chart that makes use of it, and should be created before installing the corresponding chart.

 To create a PVC for a service, run